mishabruml/ecotricity-meter-reads-service/README.md

 ]
 ```

-If a matching meter reading cannot be found, the API responds with status 404 and body: `No reading(s) found for query {"customerId":"ffec5567-3314-4e7c-b2a8-45456832762a"}`
+If no matching meter reading(s) cannot be found, the API responds with status 404 and body: `No reading(s) found for query {"customerId":"ffec5567-3314-4e7c-b2a8-45456832762a"}`

 ### POST /meter-read